 Bitcoin Scripts Optimization

 One of the main drawbacks of Bitcoin is its limited support for smart contracts.
-Script, which was developed to address these issues, had some shortcomings too.
-For instance, Script offers several ways to describe conjunction, require a signature, or implement a threshold, making it very hard even for veterans to find an optimal script.
+Unfortunately, the Script, which was developed to address these issues, had some shortcomings too.
+For instance, Script offers several ways to describe conjunction, require a signature, or implement a threshold, making it difficult even for veterans to find an optimal script.

 Miniscript is improving this by making it easier to find optimal Bitcoin scripts that correspond to specific spending conditions.